jesussantiagoramos/GettingAndCleaningData/README.md

 	| "STANDING"		| "standing"		|
 	| "LAYING"		| "laying" 		|

-4. In order to increase readability, original experimental feature names are modified (no abbreviations; CamelCase; parenthesis and dashes removed).
+4. In order to increase readability, original experimental feature names are also modified (no abbreviations; CamelCase; parenthesis and dashes removed).
 The resulting feature names are more descriptive, longer but easier to understand.
 The changes made are:

 	| Original	| Final 	|
 	|:--------------|:--------------|